mansir04/Sukoon_MentalHealthWebsite/README.md

   npm install
 ```

+You will have to setup your firebase account and make a firebase.jsx file in the components folder.
+This will contain your firebase
+configuration.
+You will have to setup a database and google authentication in the firebase console.

 Start the server in Backend folder

 ```bash
   node server.js
 ```

-Run the application in Frontend folder on localhost
+Run the application in Frontend folder on your localhost

 ```bash
   npm run dev